yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-36/facilitator/README.md

 # Facilitators Guide: Application State

+## Learning Objectives

+**Students will be able to ...**

+* Manage state at an application level using a Redux Store
+* Understand the basic roles of Actions and Reducers
+* Implement the core Redux Boilerplating required to participate in a store-based state managed application

 ## Preparation
 * This is the first day of Redux.
 * Focus on the problem that Redux solves (global or application state) and really understand HOW it manages that.